-What is the Best Glue for Classic Lashes?
+What is the Best Eyelash Glue for Classic Lash Extensions?
 A (sort of) Definitive Guide

 There are so many glues for eyelash extensions, it’s difficult to know where to start!
-Which is the best glue for beginner lash techs?
-Which is the best glue for classic lashes?
+Which is the best lash glue for beginner Lash Techs?
+Which is the best eyelash glue for Classic lash extensions?
 The answer isn’t quite as simple as you might hope, but we’re here to help nonetheless!

-Before we go on, I’ll share my first tip: don’t be afraid to have multiple glues to fit your needs!
-The reason that there are so many glues on the market is that there isn’t really any one-size-fits-all solution to glue, you might find that you need one glue for classics, one for volume, and another for very cold days and very warm days - it’s going to save you such a lot of worry and frustration if you can simply use the best lash glue for the lash set that you’re doing!
-With that in mind, let’s find out what the best glue for classic lashes is!
+Before we go on, we'll share our first tip: don’t be afraid to have multiple lash glues to fit your needs!
+The reason that there are so many eyelash extension glues on the market is that there isn’t really any one-size-fits-all solution to lash glue.
+You might find that you need one eyelash glue for Classic lash extensions, one for Russian Volume lashes, and another for very cold or vey warm days.
+It’s going to save you a lot of worry and frustration if you can simply use the best lash glue for the lash set that you’re doing!
+With that in mind, let’s find out what the best eyelash extension glue for Classic lashes is!

-The Best Glue for Classic Lashes if You’re a Beginner
+The Best Lash Glue for Classic Lash Extensions if You’re a Beginner

 When you first start lashing, it’s not uncommon to need to go a little bit more slowly - this is not only very normal, but is encouraged!
 One of the main things we need to take into consideration is the health of our clients’ lashes.
-With that in mind, we need to be realistic about the glue we use - if it’s too fast for us we run the risk of poor retention, or having no time to correct a lash that leans to one side or another.
+With that in mind, we need to be realistic about the lash glue we use.
+If it’s too fast for us, we run the risk of poor lash retention, or having no time to correct a lash extension that leans to one side or another.
 Essentially, we risk losing our reputation before we’ve even had a chance to build it!

-Using a more gradually drying glue when we’re just starting out means that we really give ourselves the chance to perfect our craft - quality is far superior to quantity so ensuring we have excellent attachment and retention is always going to come before just finishing a set quickly.
+Using a more gradually drying lash glue when we’re just starting out means that we really give ourselves the chance to perfect our craft - quality is far superior to quantity, so ensuring we have excellent attachment and retention is always going to come before just finishing a set quickly.

-With that in mind, I’d suggest something like Satin Bond as the best glue for classic lashes if you’re a beginner.
-Satin Bond has a drying time of 2 seconds, allowing you time to dip, place and correct an extension, so as long as your pretreatment has been perfect, your retention will be outstanding!
+With that in mind, we'd suggest something like Satin Bond as the best eyelash glue for Classic lash extensions if you’re a beginner Lash Tech.
+Satin Bond has a drying time of 2 seconds, allowing you time to dip, place and correct an eyelash extension.
+So, as long as your pretreatment has been perfect, your retention will be outstanding!

 What if You’re a Beginner Lash Tech, but You Need a Faster Glue?

 That’s fine!
-Like I say, there’s really no one-size-fits-all - some of us start off with Satin Bond and take a while to steady shaking hands or get to grips with leaning lashes, and others are very fast right off the bat.
-My honest suggestion is to time how long it takes you to dip an extension and place it - that’s the only way you’re going to know for sure what kind of drying time you need from your glue.
+There’s really no one-size-fits-all - some of us start off with Satin Bond and take a while to steady shaking hands or get to grips with leaning lashes, and others are very fast right off the bat.
+Our suggestion is to time how long it takes you to dip an eyelash extension and place it - that’s the only way you’re going to know for sure what kind of drying time you need from your lash glue.

 Something else you should consider is your room temperature and humidity as these factors have a huge impact on how your glue behaves.
 If you’d like more info about this, check out this blog post!